PavelAgurov/cursor_app_test/README.md

 - Node.js backend with Express and TypeScript
 - User authentication with username validation
 - Protected Hello page that requires login
-- "Hello" button that calls the backend API
+- Chat Bot with message history
+- Vacation Requests management (admin only)
+- Data stored in YAML files for easy maintenance
 - Full TypeScript integration with proper types

 ## Valid Usernames

-The application has a simple authentication system that accepts the following usernames:
+The application has a simple authentication system that accepts usernames defined in `backend/data/users.yaml`:
 - john
 - alice
 - bob
+- admin (has access to vacation requests)